sourabh1801/productgrowth/index.md

 To increase user base on app we have to take following steps -

 # Increasing User Experince of Existing users.
-# Simplyfy the onboarding and training of new users.
+# Simplify the onboarding and training of new users.
 # Hit the target with custom segments.
 # Listen to exisiting users